 Little did we know that this amazing technology would soon be made obsolete by e-mails, which are faster and have the additional advantage that we can have everything in digital form, so when my colleague in Munich writes something she can send it to me, I can work on it some more and send it back to her, etc.

 OK, I haven’t actually used it since about 1975, but I still keep this slide rule on a shelf next to my desk, just in case.

 In high school the real math freaks used to wear 36-inch slide rules in a scabbard on their belts, like a sword.
 I wasn’t in that league, but I always had my normal 10-inch slide rule with me, and would have felt helpless without it.

 Mathematics, science and engineering were basically all done with slide rules throughout the first six decades of the twentieth century.
 Then in 1972 Hewlett Packard came out with the first handheld calculator, and by 1975 slide rules were a thing of the past.
-In his website www.sliderule.ca (which I am glad to see is still online) Eric R. Marcotte writes: “In the history of the modern world, probably no other technological instrument was so widely used for so long, only to disappear virtually overnight.”
+In his website www.sliderule.ca (which is still online but does not have a security certificate) Eric R. Marcotte writes: “In the history of the modern world, probably no other technological instrument was so widely used for so long, only to disappear virtually overnight.”

 When IBM first starting advertising their mainframe computers, in the 1950s or 60s, they claimed one of their computers could replace 720 engineers with slide rules, which was probably true.

 To find out more about slide rules, try Ron Manley’s Slide Rule site or the virtual international Slide Rule Museum, or look up the article “When Slide Rules Ruled” in the May 2006 issue of Scientific American.